OpenFn/docs/docs/get-started/home.md

 OpenFn can be deployed locally or on the secure [cloud-hosted platform](https://openfn.org/pricing).
-See the [Deploy docs](/documentation/deploy/options) for more on deployment options and requirements.
+See the [Deployment docs](/documentation/deploy/options) for more on deployment options and requirements.

 To support implementers, OpenFn has an online